-The Company's goal is to deliver superior returns to shareholders by concentrating on the acquisition of highly prospective properties.
+The Company's goal is to deliver superior returns to shareholders by concentrating on the acquisition of properties prospective for precious metals.
 It plans to do this by focusing on certain properties, as set out below under "Mineral Exploration Properties".